kreauniv/comparts431/_sources/math.rst.txt

    another number.
 These are best shown as an X-Y plot.

-In a programming language like python, you can express these functions is more or less the same form, apart from syntax.
+In a programming language like python, you can express these functions in more or less the same form, apart from syntax.

 .. code-block:: python